 Sarn Park is pretty hard to access when heading westbound, located opposite the McArthur Glen Designer Outlets in Bridgend.
 During the first half of 2016, the service area was rebuilt to offer a new amenity building and drive thru.

-Restaurants: Burger King, Starbucks, Costa Express, Yorkshire Tea, Starbucks Drive Thru Shops: WHSmith Main Amenities: Changing Places, Ecotricity Electric Vehicle Charging Point, Showers, Tesla Supercharger, Game Zone Motel: Days Inn Forecourt: Shell, Select, Deli2go, Costa Express
+Catering: Burger King, Starbucks, Costa Express, Yorkshire Tea, Starbucks Drive Thru Shops: WHSmith Main Amenities: Changing Places, Ecotricity Electric Vehicle Charging Point, Showers, Tesla Supercharger, Game Zone Motel: Days Inn Forecourt: Shell, Select, Deli2go, Costa Express

 First two hours free for all vehicles, after which HGVs, caravans and coaches must pay £18, or £20 to include a £9 meal voucher.